 Do you ever feel overwhelmed by writing?

 Your teacher or professor assigns a writing project, and you think “I don’t even know how to start?”
 Or do you struggle to begin any other piece of writing that seems large?
-Even experienced writers get nervous about writing something whether it’s a book, poem, blog post, essay, article or research paper.
+Even experienced writers get nervous about writing something whether it’s a book, poem, blog post, essay, article, or research paper.
 There is that moment where a writer asks, “How do I do this?”
 The best thing to do then is to think through what you must do and create a writing schedule.
 It is the roadmap to completing a final draft.

 Let’s dive into how to create an effective writing schedule for your next project.

-4 Steps to Creating a Writing Schedule
+4 Steps to Creating an Effective Writing Schedule

 Step #1: Determine the writing goal and requirements for your project.

-If you are creating a schedule for an assignment such as an essay or academic paper, you will have a description of what the assignment is, and what is required.
+If you are creating a schedule for an assignment such as an essay or academic paper, you will have a description of what the assignment is and what is required.
 You may have information about how the assignment is evaluated too.

 Read through that information and determine what you need for your final copy.
 Here are some questions to help you understand your assignment: